Hiring

 2. How much does a Chief of Staff make at a startup vs. a large company?

-3. What is the Chief of Staff salary range from junior to senior?
+3. What is the Chief of Staff salary range from less experienced to highly experienced?

 While there isn't a strict "junior" Chief of Staff role, the salary range for those with less experience or at smaller companies typically starts around the 25th percentile ($165,000).
-Highly experienced Chiefs of Staff, especially at larger organizations, can earn at or above the 75th percentile ($220,000).
+Highly experienced Chiefs of Staff, especially at larger organizations like Palantir, can earn at or above the 75th percentile ($220,000).

 4. Is Chief of Staff salary higher in San Francisco or remote?